huri000/SwiftEntryKit/README.md

 - Xcode 9 or any higher version.
 - Swift 4.0 or any higher version.
 - The library has not been tested with iOS 8.x.y or a lower version.
-- SwiftEntryKit leans heavily on [QuickLayout](https://github.com/huri000/QuickLayout) - A lightweight library written in Swift that is used to easily layout views programmatically.

 ## Installation